Steps and Strides Equestrian Services sits on the historic Curd House farm in Wilmore, KY.

 The farm offers a quiet and peaceful atmosphere for clients and volunteers to learn about and work with horses.

 We strive for quality not quantity in our program.
 We will customize a program for each client to

 to ensure they will receive quality instruction.
-We are a center member of PATH, Intl. and follow all guidelines and safety procedure
+We follow all guidelines and safety procedure

-Rita Nicholson, the director and head instructor, has been involved with therapeutic equine activities since 1990.
-She has been a
+Rita Nicholson, the director and head instructor, has been involved with therapeutic equine activities since 1990 and has been a

 PATH, Intl certified instructor since 2008.
-She transitioned to her CTRI certification in January 2020.
+Rita transitioned to her CTRI certification in January 2020.
 She managed a center outside of Louisville for several years and has worked with many

 different disabilities while teaching.
 She became inspired to become a certified instructor after seeing the benefits